ember-learn/guides-source/guides/v2.6.0/routing/specifying-a-routes-model.md

-Typically, the `model` hook should return an [Ember Data](../../models/) record, but it can also return any [promise](https://www.promisejs.org/) object (Ember Data records are promises), or a plain JavaScript object or array.
-Ember will wait until the data finishes loading (until the promise is resolved) before rendering the template.
+Typically, the `model` hook should return an [Ember Data](../../models/) record, but it can also return any [promise](https://www.promisejs.org/) object (Ember Data records are promises/), or a plain JavaScript object or array.
+Ember will wait until the data finishes loading (until the promise is resolved/) before rendering the template.

 The route will then set the return value from the `model` hook as the `model` property of the controller.